 Only a Druva Cloud Administrator can set up Single Sign-On.

 - Central management of user database: Many organizations maintain a database of users.
-By enabling Single Sign-On for Druva Phoenix, changes to this database also reflect on the Druva Phoenix setup.
-This means that if you delete credentials from this database, users to whom these credentials were previously assigned cannot log in to Druva Phoenix using the same credentials.
+By enabling Single Sign-On for Druva, changes to this database also reflect on the Druva setup.
+This means that if you delete credentials from this database, users to whom these credentials were previously assigned cannot log in to Druva using the same credentials.

 - Reduced login time: Typically, a user needs 5 to 20 seconds to log in to an online application.
 SSO eliminates the efforts required for a manual login thus increasing productivity.

-- Increased security: The password policies enforced across your organization are applicable when you use SSO for Druva Phoenix.
+- Increased security: The password policies enforced across your organization are applicable when you use SSO for Druva.
 The one-time authentication tokens used to validate SSO attempts translate to added security for users having access to sensitive data.

-Refer Configure Single Sign-On for Druva Phoenix to configure and manage SSO for Druva Phoenix.
+Refer Configure Single Sign-On for Druva to configure and manage SSO for Druva.